Projects will benefit fishing, boating and the aquatic resources of the following counties:

 Sinnemahoning Stakeholders Committee

 The Sinnemahoning Stakeholders Committee (SSC) was formed through a Memorandum of Understanding between the Pennsylvania Department of Environmental Protection (DEP) and Headwaters Resource Conservation and Development Council (RC&D).
-The SSC is responsible for the management and distribution of funds derived from a civil settlement between the DEP and Norfolk Southern Railway as a result of a sodium hydroxide spill that took place on June 30, 2006 (see below).
+The SSC is responsible for the management and distribution of funds derived from a civil settlement between the DEP and Norfolk Southern Railway as a result of a do my homework sodium hydroxide spill that took place on June 30, 2006 (see below).
 The SSC accepts grant applications for projects that are located specifically within the Sinnemahoning Watershed.
 The projects are then reviewed by the SSC for approval and then taken to the Headwaters Council meeting for a vote on approving the recommended projects.

 Norfolk Southern Train Derailment